betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelTippingAutomation.md

 ---
 ###- Selecting your markets

-I decided I only wanted to bet on the gallops races at Geelong, so I used the markets menu to navigate to Geelong, then multi-slected all the win markets by holding down the control key and clicking on each win market.
+I decided I only wanted to bet on the gallops races at Geelong, so I used the markets menu to navigate to Geelong, then multi-selected all the win markets by holding down the control key and clicking on each win market.

 If you wanted to include all horse or greyhound races for a day you could use the 'quick picks' tab.